How aggregation works

 All households and businesses that will be automatically enrolled will receive an informational letter in the mail approximately one month before the enrollment occurs.
 If you do not wish to participate, you may opt out before being automatically enrolled or any time after enrollment, with no penalty.
 If you choose to opt out, Eversource will continue to be your electricity supplier, and the Supply portion of your electricity bill will remain on the Eversource Basic Service rate.

-If you have a contract with an electricity supplier, you will not be automatically enrolled in the program, but you may choose to participate by calling the electricity supplier for the program.
+If you sign a contract with an electricity supplier immediately after opening your electricity account, you will not be automatically enrolled in Acton Power Choice, but you may choose to participate by calling the electricity supplier for the program.
 Contact customer support for more information.